LunaVelez-lab/General-analysis-scripts/README.md

-# General-analysis-scripts
+# scRNAseq-analysis-scripts
-This repository contains scripts for analysing and visualizing different types of omics data
+This repository contains scripts for analysing and visualizing scRNAseq data